 After much frustration, I decided to take a position teaching ESL to children overseas through an online platform.
 Even though I loved the kids and enjoyed connecting with them every morning, I still felt something was missing.
 Meanwhile, people were still coming to me to look over their documents.

 Around that time, another popular proofreading course started being advertised on my Facebook feed.
 After researching that program and comparing it to Phon’s Art of Proofreading course, I decided that Phon’s checked all the boxes I was looking for, especially since it included instruction on copyediting.
 But even after I decided to move forward with a career in editing, I kept putting off enrolling in the course.
-I waited at least five months after being put on Phon’s email list to consider taking the High-Level Proofreading Pro course.
+I waited at least five months after being put on Phon’s email list to consider taking the High-Level Proofreading And Copyediting Pro course.
 At that time, she was having a Black Friday special and the sale price was getting ready to expire at midnight.
 I signed up ten minutes before midnight!
 Looking back, I wish I had taken the plunge sooner and trusted my instinct to invest in myself and my future.

 What do you like best about running an editorial business?